How export angle measurements supports angle work

 This export angle measurements page is a practical reference for users who need to share, archive, audit, or continue angle measurement work.
 It explains choosing PNG, PDF, CSV, JSON, SVG, and project exports for different review workflows, then connects the idea to annotated PNG reports, CSV measurement tables, and project JSON backups so users know what to check before relying on a result.

-A good export angle measurements explanation should be specific enough to act on.
+A good guidance explanation should be specific enough to act on.
 This page keeps annotated PNG reports in view, adds checks for CSV measurement tables, and points users who need to share, archive, audit, or continue angle measurement work toward related pages when project JSON backups needs a calculator, protractor, worksheet, or policy detail.

 How to use this export angle measurements page